Arcane-WD/Customizable-News-Aggregator/README.md

 ✅ **User Authentication:** Sign up and log in securely to personalize your news experience.
 ✅ **Trending News:** Browse the latest trending stories from various sources.
 ✅ **Personalized Feed:** News based on your selected topics and preferences.
-✅ **Recommended Articles:** Get smart recommendations based on your reading history.
+✅ **Recommended Articles:** Get smart recommendations based on your reading.
 ✅ **Summarized Content:** Clean, AI-powered summaries for faster reading.

 ---